rkdarst/scicomp/tut/open-science/open-science.rst

 Contrasts to other ideas
 ~~~~~~~~~~~~~~~~~~~~~~~~
-* Commercial software: FS can be a business strategy
+* Commercial software: FS can be a business strategy.
-* "Freely distributed": Can't be re-shared
+* "Freely distributed": Can't be adapted, improved, and re-shared.
-* "Open source": sometimes a marketing term, can't be shared/modified
+* "Open source": sometimes a marketing term, can't be shared/modified.
 * "Non-commercial": FS allows commercial use.

 Why you need a license